11 Types of Transactional Emails You Need to Be Sending

 - The email is super clean and visually appealing.

 - The subject line is to the point and it clearly conveys what’s in it for the recipient.
+You can subject line optimiser to draft more such simple yet powerful subject lines.

 - The copy is very well written, it encourages people to visit back the site without looking salesy at all.